 In today's polluted world, it's not always better to get things in the wild.
 A good example of this are mussels.
-If the waters where they live are polluted, then the mussels will be polluted as well since they filter the water.
+If the waters where they live are polluted, then the mussels will be polluted as well since they feed by filtering the water.
 It's reported that mussels from polluted waters can cause food poisoning.
 See the tips below about how to cook mussels and prepare them.

-Be sure that the mussels at the store where you plan to purchase mussels are kept on ice and not just in a wet basket.
+Be sure that the mussels at the store where you plan to purchase them are kept on ice and not just in a wet basket.

 When you bring them home, they should also be stored in a bowl, set inside another bowl containing ice.
 These two bowls can then be set inside the fridge.
 They should keep well for three or four days, but everyone recommends using them immediately or as soon as possible.

 Buy fresh is the best advice.
 You can never be sure about the state of the mussel before it was frozen once it has been frozen.
 You also don't know if they have ever slightly thawed and were then refrozen.

 Canned mussels are an option but just really don't taste the same as fresh mussels.

 Arrange your shopping day so you buy the mussels right before going home if possible.
 Wash and store the mussels first thing when you arrive at home, if you aren't going to cook them right away.